'It sucks': New gear stolen from dragon boat club

-Bay of Plenty Dragon Boat Club is devastated after a large amount of its brand-new paddling gear was stolen over the weekend.
+Bay of Plenty Dragon Boat Club president Brooke Hargreaves said a Hornet paddling bag with 20 new team racing paddles and paddling gear; personal items; waka gear and waka paddles and lifejackets; and a set of Team Dragon boat carbon-fibre paddles were stolen.
+The later were “useless” to anybody other than dragon boaters, Hargreaves said.

-They were bought because the team had qualified to attend the Club Crew World Championship in Italy in September, club president Brooke Hargreaves said.
+“You can’t adapt them to any other sport.
+It’s labelled with a unique design and our team name, absolutely useless to anyone outside of DB paddling.
+They’re custom made and have the custom branding – the emblem of the team – on them.”

-The paddles of the Bay of Plenty Dragon Flyers held a lot of mana and were unique to the team, she said.
+The paddles of the Bay of Plenty Dragon Flyers team held a lot of mana and were unique to the team, she said.
+The team had qualified to attend the Club Crew World Championship in Italy in September.

 The Dragon Boat Club and the Dragon Flyers are asking for information from anyone who might come across any of the items for sale on social media.